Yoga Poses for Kidney Health

 • Hold for one minute and gently come up, stop in the center, and repeat on the left side.

 Cat Pose or Marjari Asana: This asana massages the organs of the abdomen, thereby strengthening the kidneys.
+Cat posture also one of the useful and effective in treating kidney disease.

 • Position your body on all fours (hands and knees).